aspose-words/Aspose.Words-Documentation/cpp/getting-started/system-requirements/_index.md

 url: /cpp/system-requirements/
 ---

 Aspose.Words for C++ does not require any third party product such as Microsoft Word to be installed.
-Aspose.Words itself is an engine for creating, modifying, converticg, and rendering of documents in various formats, including Microsoft Word document formats.
+Aspose.Words itself is an engine for creating, modifying, converting, and rendering of documents in various formats, including Microsoft Word document formats.

 ## Supported Operating Systems